SergSinitsyn/Smart-Calculator/README.md

 # SmartCalc
-Engineer calculator with graph plot.
-Credit and debit calculator.
-GUI implementation, based on Qt library  for C++17.
+Engineer, credit and debit calculator.
+GUI implementation based on Qt API for C++17.

 ## Table of Contents
 - [Description](#description)